EstiNet/gFeatures/README.md

 ## Copyright
 EstiNet and gFeatures are property of EstiNet.

-Â© 2015 EstiNet - All Rights Reserved.
+© 2016 EstiNet - All Rights Reserved.

 http://estinet.net/